 IN STORES NOW

 Twenty-five years ago Truck Stop Love released their first recording; a cassette recorded by the band in the back room of Vital Vinyl, a local record store in Manhattan, Kansas.
-This November, the band will release three of those songs, plus 8 more previously unreleased demo tracks and never-before-heard recordings, on vinyl LP through Kansas City coop record label Black Site.
+In November, the band released three of those songs, plus 8 more previously unreleased demo tracks and never-before-heard recordings, on vinyl LP through Kansas City coop record label Black Site.
 Can’t Hear It: 1991-1994 captures the band’s wheels-about-to-come-off-the-rails Midwest rock twang at its most formative – when the songs were fresh, raw, and LOUD!
 This is the music that perked up the ears of the music industry, and helped make Truck Stop Love the first-ever Manhattan-based band to sign to a major label (much less get featured on MTV and in Seventeen magazine — tee hee).

 1991 to 1994 was the key formative period for Truck Stop Love.
 Those years were likely even more successful for bar owners and liquor stores across the United States.
 When the band wasn’t out playing their music from town to town, they were writing and recording it — or "drinking," as other people might call it.